 In 1939, the Soviet Union proposed an international agreement to oppose further German demands for territory.
 Britain and France, who distrusted Stalin and saw Germany as a bulwark against the spread of communist influence in Europe, refused.
 Stalin then astonished the world by signing a nonaggression pact with Hitler, his former sworn enemy.
 On September 1, immediately after signing the Nazi-Soviet pact, Germany invaded Poland…Within a year, the Nazi blitzkrieg (lightning war) had overrun Poland, much of Scandinavia, Belgium, and the Netherlands.
 On June 14, 1940, German troops occupied Paris.”

 Dr. Foner’s book does not say a word about the Soviet attacks against Finland and the three Baltic states, nor does he mention that the Soviets were attacking the eastern part of Poland while the Germans sacked the western part, as agreed to in the “non-aggression” pact.
-The next time the Soviets are mentioned, it is in the context of Hitler’s 1941 invasion of Russia, which summarily ended the “non-aggression” pact and aligned the Soviets with Britain in a war against Germany.
+The next time the Soviets are mentioned, it is in the context of Hitler’s 1941 invasion of Soviet-held territory, which summarily ended the “non-aggression” pact and aligned the Soviets with Britain in a war against Germany.

 The five authors of the textbook Making a Nation1 are similarly reluctant to mention Soviet aggression at the start of the war, outside of one brief mention of the division of Poland.

-The textbook Nation of Nations2 actually does briefly mention that the 1939 non-aggression pact allowed for Soviet designs on neighboring countries; albeit in rather bland and ambiguous language.
+The textbook Nation of Nations2 actually does briefly mention that the 1939 non-aggression pact allowed for Soviet designs on neighboring countries; albeit in rather bland and misleading language.
 According to the book, the pact allowed Stalin to “extend his western borders by bringing eastern Poland, the Baltic states (Latvia, Estonia, and Lithuania), and parts of Romania and Finland into the Soviet sphere.”
 Words like “invasion” are only used in describing Nazi actions, not Soviet actions.

 Making Spies Invisible